yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

   "Account": "rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL",
   "Holder": "rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59B",
   "AMMAccount": "rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR",
-  "Asset": {
-    "currency": "FOO",
-    "issuer": "rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL"
-  },
   "Flags": 1,
   "Fee": 10
 }
 ```

 - Upon execution, this transaction enables the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` to claw back all LPTokens from holder `rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59B` associated with AMM account `rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR`.
-And one of the asset to withdraw from the AMM account is `FOO`.
 - The transaction will result in the withdrawal of two corresponding assets from the AMM account on the current proportion:
-  - The asset `FOO` issued by the `Account` will be returned to the issuer.
+  - The asset issued by the `Account` will be returned to the issuer.
   - The other asset will be transferred back to the holder's wallet.